The Name of the Game (The Boys episode): Plot

 Queen Maeve stops a stolen bank van from killing two children, and the robbers are overpowered by Homelander.
 The series takes place in a universe where individuals with superpowers, called "Supes", are revered as heroes by the general public.

-Hughie Campbell works as a salesman for Bryman Audio.
-While discussing his future with his girlfriend Robin, she is accidentally disintegrated by A-Train, who is running at superhuman speed while intoxicated by Compound V, briefly acknowledging the accident before running away.
-Hughie suffers from post-traumatic stress disorder as a result of Robin's death and attempts to pursue a lawsuit against Vought International, but his father, Hughie Campbell Sr., believing that the corporation is too powerful to defeat, tries to convince his son to accept the company's offer of a $45,000 settlement.
+Hughie Campbell works as a salesman for Bryman Audio but can't bring himself to ask for a raise.
+While discussing his future with his girlfriend Robin, she is abruptly killed after being accidentally disintegrated by A-Train, who is running at superhuman speed while intoxicated by Compound V, briefly acknowledging the accident before running away.
+Hughie has post-traumatic stress disorder as a result of Robin's death and attempts to pursue a lawsuit against Vought International, but his father Hughie Campbell Sr. believes that his son lacks the inner fire necessary to fight the corporation; Hughie is instead convinced by his father to accept the company's offer of a $45,000 settlement.

 Meanwhile, aspiring superhero Annie January is accepted as the newest member of Vought's premier superhero team, The Seven.
 At the team's headquarters, a fellow member, The Deep, horrifies Annie by masturbating in front of her.
 The Deep proceeds to blackmail Annie into performing oral sex on him by threatening to tell Homelander that she attacked him, which would lead her to be thrown out of The Seven.

-Hughie is approached by Billy Butcher, who is aware of the truth behind Robin's death.
+Soon enough Hughie is approached by a man named Billy Butcher, who is aware of the truth behind Robin's death.
 He proceeds to show Hughie that Supes are corrupt despite their heroic personas and portrayal in the media, and that they kill hundreds of people a year - a fact which Vought conceals from the public.
 Butcher takes Hughie to a secret club for Supes to show him security footage of A-Train laughing about Robin's death.
 He offers Hughie the chance to expose the Supes by accepting Vought's settlement and planting a bug at the Seven Tower, but Hughie refuses.
 The next day, Hughie fortuitously meets Annie in Central Park, where they discuss how their lives have changed over the course of the previous day.
 Hughie changes his mind and decides to agree to Butcher's plan, while Annie decides to remain in The Seven and stand up to her colleagues.

-Hughie calls a lawyer from Vought to accept the deal in exchange for a personal apology from A-Train.
+The next day, Hughie calls a lawyer from Vought to accept the deal in exchange for a personal apology from A-Train himself.
 Hughie arrives at the Seven Tower, where he reluctantly accepts the half-hearted apology from A-Train and successfully hides the microphone, unaware that Translucent is secretly watching him do so.
 After Butcher drops him back at his work, Hughie is attacked by Translucent, who has both followed him and removed the bug.
-Butcher arrives; during the ensuing fight, Hughie electrocutes Translucent and seemingly kills him.
+Butcher arrives; during the ensuing fight, Hughie electrocutes Translucent and believes that he killed him.